Diplomi crop

 National Inventory

 The National Inventory of Living Heritage covers a wide selection of fields within intangible cultural heritage from nearly all parts of Finland.
 The National Inventory includes several traditional festivities, such as taking candles to the cemetery on Christmas Eve, the declaration of Christmas Peace in Turku, the conferment of master’s degrees and the lighting of Easter Fires.
 There is also a wide range of handicrafts in the inventory: glass blowing, the Korsnäs sweater and the making of national costumes.
-The inventory includes several nature-related elements, such as snow games, mushroom picking, building and sailing on clinker boats and the fishing tradition in the rapids of the Tornionjokilaakso river valley.
+The inventory includes several nature-related elements, such as snow games, mushroom picking and building and sailing on clinker boats.
 Performing arts also feature in the inventory: the Kaustinen style of playing the fiddle, Finnish tango, the singing tradition of the Roma people, the minuet and open air dancing.
 The list also includes food traditions, games and oral traditions.

 The selection of an element into the National Inventory of Living Heritage is a recognition to the communities that work with the traditions.
 The National Inventory also brings more visibility to the elements.